 Good.
-You made it this far.
+You made it this far!

-We have over the last 18 months run a pilot production system at our own, not inconsiderable, expense.
+We have over the last 18 months run a 5 ton per annum pilot production system at our own, not inconsiderable, expense.

 Importantly however we hit and maintained all our water quality parameters within specification.
-We can prove growth curves and feed conversion ratios and from the 18 months from breaking ground to End Of Life for the pilot we have gained insights into the business case for intensive production of fish, in this case, tilapia.
+We can prove growth curves and feed conversion ratios and from the 18 months from breaking ground to end of life for the pilot.
+We have gained insights into the business case for intensive production of fish, in this case, tilapia.

 Why is this important to you?